-Ohhhhhh hula.
-The site of some of the craziest times; No Hvar guide would be complete without it.
-Hula Hula is a ‘beach bar;’ it’s pretty much a bar right on the water where you can swim.
-There are tables and loungers on wooden decks over the water, fantastic vibey music, and the freest poured cocktails you’ll see anywhere.
-I swear I don’t know how their mojitos are still on absolute point when they’re 80% rum.
+Ohhhhh, Hula.
+This place is the site of some of the craziest times, and no guide to Hvar would be complete without it.
+Hula Hula is a ‘beach bar;’ it’s pretty much a bar right on the water where you can swim off of ladders into the water.
+There are tables and lounges on wooden decks over the water, fantastic vibey music, and the free-est poured cocktails you’ll see anywhere.
+I swear I don’t know how their mojitos are still absolutely on-point when they’re 80% rum.

-Get here around 5 or 6 (or later if you get dinner before) and stay until just after sunset, if you ask me.
-Then head either for a quick bite to soak up the drinks, or straight out to the bars I mention below!
+I would recommend to get here around 5 or 6 (or later if you get dinner before) and stay until just after sunset.
+Then head into town either for a quick bite to soak up the drinks, or straight out to the bars I mention below!

 If partying isn’t for you – which is still fine even in Hvar – you could catch a pretty amazing sunset from the water.
 There are heaps of taxi boats or boat rentals around, and once you get just out of the harbor you’ll get a perfect view of the sun setting over the ocean and the rest of the Pakleni Islands.